numikel/LawScrapper/README.md

 ## 🔒 LawScrapper

-LawScrapper is an automated legal monitoring and summarization pipeline.
+**LawScrapper** is an automated legal monitoring and summarization pipeline.
 It periodically checks for new legal acts published by the Polish Sejm, filters them by topic (e.g., fire safety), summarizes their content using an LLM (Claude via LangChain), and sends email notifications with formatted summaries.
----

 ## 🚀 Features

 ✅ Fetches recent legal acts using Sejm API